epicallan/di-express-react/README.md

 ## TODO / Good to have

 - Cache some of the data on the server via redis.
-- Cache data on the client via session storage
+- Cache data on the client via session storage eg color ramp and themes data
 - bundle repo with current di-api or use the heroku api-end points
 - docker build